Don Yarborough: Career

 In his first run for political office, Yarborough ran in 1960 for Texas lieutenant governor.
 In 1962, he ran for the first time for governor, and in a field of five Democratic candidates, he reached a run-off with John Connally and came within 28,000 votes of winning the nomination, a nationally noted near-upset in a state long dominated by the conservative faction of the Democratic Party.
 He ran for governor again in 1964 and 1968.
-In political life he supported civil rights, economic justice, environmental protection, and women's equality, and he challenged the business establishment that had long dominated Texas politics.
+In political life, he supported civil rights, economic justice, environmental protection, and women's equality, and challenged the business establishment within Texas politics.